ivansabik/yaws/README.md

 ## Features

 - Definition of scrape target
-    - Define HTML to scrape
+    - Scrape from an HTML string/text
     - Scrape from url with optional parameters (POST, GET)
+    - Scrape from e-mail account (IMAP)
     - Define referer in request
     - Assign cookie in request
     - Use different mobile and desktop browsers in request